To share photos and files with other devices that are nearby, use Quick Share.

 - Wait for the other device to accept your sharing request.

-- To cancel an in-progress transfer, tap the same device again.
+- To cancel an in-progress transfer, select the same device again.

 - During the transfer: